thibautjombart/covid19_bed_occupancy/app/include/info.md

   - Plausible ranges 1.8 - 9.3.
 See [Muniz-Rodriguez et al 2020](https://www.medrxiv.org/content/10.1101/2020.02.05.20020750v4.full.pdf), [Zhao et al 2020](https://www.medrxiv.org/content/medrxiv/early/2020/02/29/2020.02.26.20028449.full.pdf), [Wu et al 2020](https://www.nature.com/articles/s41591-020-0822-7), [Li et al 2020](https://www.nejm.org/doi/full/10.1056/NEJMoa2001316), [Cheng et al 2020](https://link.springer.com/content/pdf/10.1007/s15010-020-01401-y.pdf) and [Granozio 2020](https://arxiv.org/ftp/arxiv/papers/2003/2003.08661.pdf) for references.
 * **Uncertainty in doubling time (coefficient of variation)** Since the doubling time is an estimated parameter, it is necessary to incorporate the potential error associated with it.
 The sampling distribution for the doubling time is an inverse gamma distribution parameterised in terms of the mean doubling time (defined by the user) and the coefficient of variation (i.e. &sigma;/&mu;).
 The shape and rate parameters of the inverse gamma distribution are calculated by moment matching.
   - Default: &sigma;/&mu; = 0.1
-* **Number of simulations** to incorporate uncertainty in the duration of stay.
+* **Number of simulations** to incorporate uncertainty in the doubling time and duration of stay.
-  - Default: 10 simulated durations of stay per admission
+  - Default: 10 simulations.